Is Class of '22 basketball commit Bruce Thornton Ohio State's next 5-star?

 Bruce Thornton is proving himself to be the exception.
-Now a five-star prospect in the Rivals.com national rankings, the Alpharetta (Georgia) Milton standout and 2022 Ohio State verbal commitment enters the summer as a legitimate top-15 prospect with a growing future.
+Now a five-star prospect in the Rivals.com national rankings, the Alpharetta (Georgia) Milton standout and 2022 Ohio State verbal commitment is playing this summer as a legitimate top-15 prospect with a growing future.

 You just might have to look a little closer.

 “He’s a winner,” Rivals.com basketball analyst Jamie Shaw said, drawing parallels to former Ohio State player Scoonie Penn and Michigan State’s Mateen Cleaves.
 “Those type of guys that you might look at them initially and have questions, but then once they start playing they start racking up positive plays upon positive plays and wins upon wins.

 “His team always seems to be better and his teammates always seem to be better when he’s on the floor.”

 In a recap from the Bob Gibbons Tournament of Champions, which took place May 14-16 in Suwanee, Georgia, Shaw singled Thornton out as one of seven top performers from among the 250 teams ranging from the U14 to U17 levels.
 It comes on the heels of a junior season at Milton that brought home a Class 7A state championship and a quarterfinal appearance in the Geico Nationals Tournament.

 He was also named the state’s player of the year at his division.
 As a senior, though, his primary goal consists of recapturing one of those awards even at the expense of his own numbers.